Daniel Andrews

-Daniel Andrews is the Premier of Victoria and head of the Victorian branch of the Australian Labor Party.
-Mr. Andrews has maintained the preferred Premier rating consistently since he was first elected in 2014.
-Mr. Andrews and his government has received criticism for their handling of lock downs during the COVID-19 Pandemic and a series of anti-corruption probes.
+Mr. Andrews leaves a legacy of having maintained thepreferred Premier rating consistently since he was first elected in 2014, but also for he and his government having received extensive criticism for their handling of lock downs during the COVID-19 Pandemic and a series of anti-corruption probes.

 2013 Vehicle Collision with Cyclist